-Climate control systems may be classified as either active or passive in nature.
+Climate control systems (solar heating/cooling systems) may be classified as either active or passive in nature.
 Passive systems use no purchased energy resources; normally are assembled of “architectural” building elements doing double duty, such as glazings, walls, floors, and finishes; and require design coordination.
 Cooling, for example, can include induced air precooled from the earth’s mass using air-to-earth heat exchangers (“coolth” tubes) or cooling ponds.
 Systems can be combined depending on thermal needs.
 Active climate control systems use purchased energy resources and employ task-specific, single-purpose elements, such as pumps, fans, ducts, and diffusers.
 Although mechanical engineers usually design HVAC systems, they must coordinate with the entire project.

 Passive Solar Heating

 A passive solar heating system can displace all, a substantial part of, or some portion of annual heating demands—depending upon system design and project climate.
 Even where a passive heating system cannot reasonably handle all heating needs—necessitating installation of a backup active heating system—the passive system can contribute to efforts to reach net‐zero energy status without the installation of a larger‐than‐necessary PV or wind system and, perhaps more importantly, reduce carbon emissions related to building heating.
 There are three basic passive heating system configurations: direct gain, indirect gain (see image below), and isolated gain.
 A direct gain system is essentially south‐facing glazing coupled with interior thermal mass and with appropriate solar and heat loss control mechanisms.
 There are three distinct forms of indirect gain systems: Trombe walls, water walls, and roof ponds.
 Isolated gain systems typically take the form of a sunspace.